ExposuresProvider/icees-kg/README.md

 ```

 # 6. Take dump file and upload to kubernetes
-- Log in to robokopdev server through RENCI
+- Log in to hop.renci.org server
 - Upload dump file to /projects/stars/var/plater/bl-2.1/
 - Update helm charts in translator-devops repo and install